-The MA in Anthropology and Development is an advanced degree in Socio-Cultural Anthropology with a particular emphasis on the Critical Anthropology of Development.
-During their studies students shall be provided with a sophisticated introduction to the theoretical underpinnings of socio-cultural anthropology, together with a block of modules that open up and explore the conceptual and methodological core of the discipline, and a series of specialized modules in the Critical Anthropology of Development.
+The MA in Anthropology & Development is an advanced degree in Socio-Cultural Anthropology with a particular emphasis on the Critical Anthropology of Development.
+During their studies students shall be provided with a sophisticated introduction to the theoretical underpinnings of socio-cultural anthropology, together with a block of modules that open up and explore the conceptual and methodological core of the discipline, and a series of specialised modules in the Critical Anthropology of Development.
 Students are also asked to write a thesis in the Anthropology of Development.
 This Masters programme is primarily a scholarly degree that aims to equip students for later doctoral research or for work in third sector roles that demand academic social-scientific knowledge or the particular skills of trained ethnographic researchers.

 A degree (2.2 or higher) in Anthropology or cognate discipline, or a recognised international equivalent.

 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

 National University of Ireland Maynooth’s TOEFL code is 8850

 For current timetables and offered modules please see https://www.maynoothuniversity.ie/anthropology/timetables

 The following information should be uploaded to PAC:

 - Statement of your academic and professional goals (SEE BELOW)

 - 2 letters of recommendation from academic referees (SEE BELOW)